day8/re-frame/README.md

 Perhaps it is a RACES framework - Reactive-Atom Component Event Subscription framework (I love the smell of acronym in the morning).

-Or, if we distil to pure essence, `DDATWD` - Derived Data All The Way Down.
+Or, if we distill to pure essence, `DDATWD` - Derived Data All The Way Down.

 *TODO:* get acronym down to 3 chars!
 Get an image of stacked Turtles for `DDATWD` insider's joke, conference T-Shirt.